Travel Scotland On A Budget: 19 Money Saving tips

 7. Explore Free Attractions

 There are many excellent, free attractions across Scotland that you and your kids will love.
-We particularly enjoy the National Museum of Scotland in Edinburgh with its fabulous displays, including exhibits from dinosaurs to science and technology.
+We particularly enjoy the National Museum of Scotland in Edinburgh or Glasgow’s Kelvingrove and Riverside Museums.
+The fabulous displays include exhibits on everything from dinosaurs to science and technology.

-Galleries, parks, and historic sites across Scotland are also often free; remember to watch free festivals and events during your visit, such as the Edinburgh Festival Fringe (August), which offers numerous free performances and street shows.
+Galleries, parks, and some historic sites across Scotland are often free.
+The Edinburgh Festival Fringe offers numerous free performances and street shows during August.

-For something a little different, the Helix Park in Falkirk is home to a pair of giant Kelpies, shape shifting, mythical beasts seeped in mystical folklore.
+For something a little different, Helix Park in Falkirk is home to a pair of giant Kelpies, shape-shifting mythical beasts seeped in mystical folklore.

 8. National Trust And Historic Scotland Passes